ticktackk/ChangeContentOwnerForXF2/README.md

 This add-on allows changing content owner and date for supported content types.

 ## Options
-##### Time interval:
+##### Default new date time interval:
-> When changing date of multiple contents, this time interval be added to the final date in incremental way to create more unique timestamps.
+> Default value for time interval used when changing date of multiple contents.

 ## Permissions
 ###### XenForo: